tsuru/tsuru/docs/using/docker-image.rst

 Docker Image deployment
 =======================

-After pushing your image to your Docker image registry, you can do the deploy using the command `tsuru app-deploy -i`.
+After pushing your image to your Docker image registry, you can do the deploy using the command `tsuru app deploy -i`.

 .. highlight:: bash

 ::

-    tsuru app-deploy -i registry.myserver.com/image-name -a helloworld
+    tsuru app deploy -i registry.myserver.com/image-name -a helloworld

 .. note::